-I have audited the accompanying general-purpose financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the City of New Ellenton ("the City") as of and for the year ended June 30, 2006, which collectively comprise of the City's general-purpose financial statements as listed in the table of contents.
+I have audited the accompanying financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the City of New Ellenton ("the City") as of and for the year ended June 30, 2007, which collectively comprise of the City's financial statements as listed in the table of contents.
 These general purpose-financial statements are the responsibility of the City's management.
-My responsibility is to express an opinion on these general-purpose financial statements based on my audit.
+My responsibility is to express an opinion on these financial statements based on my audit.

 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the general-purpose financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the general-purpose financial statements.
+Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 I believe that my audit provides a reasonable basis for my opinion.

-In my opinion, the general-purpose financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities, the business-type activities and the aggregate discretely presented component unit of the City as of June 30, 2006, and the results of its operations for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities, the business-type activities and the aggregate discretely presented component unit of the City as of June 30, 2007, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.